← Go Back

 Example 13: Log-sum-exp and Negative Entropy

 Log-sum-exp and negative entropy are conjugates of each other.
-Please refer to Example in Section 1.4.
+Please refer to Example 1.16.